 - agree to undertake training, which we provide

-- have a full driving licence and access to a road worthy car.
+- have a full driving license and access to a road-worthy car.

 Where are we are recruiting?